Chinmayi98/about-me/README.md

 - [StackOverflow](https://stackoverflow.com/)

 ## Contributers
 My name is Chinmayi Ambati and I am a new member of the Fall Batch working on my Masters of Applied Computer Science at NorthWest Missouri State University.
-Here is one of my favourite pictures and it was taken when I went on a trip with my friends.
+Here is one of my favourite pictures and it was taken when I went on a trip with my friends!

 ![](https://github.com/Chinmayi98/about-me/blob/master/DA8A6558.JPG?raw=true)